mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A peer MUST NOT send any data in a DATAGRAM or STREAM frame that is not associated with the flow identifier which started the DATAGRAM or stream.

-RTP and RTCP packets of different RTP sessions MUST use distinct flow identifiers.
+RTP packets of different RTP sessions MUST use distinct flow identifiers.
 If peers wish to send multiple types of media in a single RTP session, they can do so by following {{?RFC8860}}.